nycmeshnet/nycmesh.net/content/network-status.md

 title: "Network status"
 ---
 2019-1-30

-There is a power outage at our Saratoga hub.
+**9:24am There is a power outage at our Saratoga hub.
 This is causing problems in a large part of Brooklyn.
-We are sending someone out now to fix this.
+We are sending someone out now to fix this.**

 2019-1-28